JonathanBedrava/ml-audio-restoration/README.md

 4. **Data Augmentation**: The system automatically simulates vinyl artifacts for denoiser training.

+5. **Test Monitoring**: Place a few test audio files in a directory and configure the training script to generate outputs during training.
+This helps monitor quality improvements across epochs.

+6. **Chunk Duration**: For stereo separation, 2-second chunks work well and avoid cuDNN LSTM sequence length limits.
+Longer chunks may cause memory or compatibility issues.

 ## Configuration

 Edit the config dictionaries in training scripts to adjust: